SimSla/plex-remote-keyboard/README.md

 # plex-remote-keyboard
-Uses the [Plex Home Theatre REST API](https://code.google.com/p/plex-api/wiki/PlaybackControl) to remotely control Plex with a keyboard.
+Uses the [Plex Home Theater REST API](https://code.google.com/p/plex-api/wiki/PlaybackControl) to remotely control Plex with a keyboard.

 Tested on Mac OS X and Python 2.7. *Might* work on other systems.